fieldtrip/website/reference/ft_multiplotER.md

                        inflow into a node, or the outflow from a node is plotted.
-The (default) behavior of this option depends on the dimord of the input data (see below). cfg.layout        = specify the channel layout for plotting using one of the supported ways (see below).
+The (default) behavior of this option depends on the dimord of the input data (see below). cfg.layout        = specify the channel layout for plotting using one of the supported ways (see below). cfg.select        = 'intersect' or 'union' (default = 'intersect') with multiple input arguments determines the
+                       pre-selection of the data that is considered for plotting.
 ```